 Blepharoplasty, also known as upper or lower eyelid surgery, helps patients who have puffy, droopy eyelids or deep, bulging bags under the eyes by removing the excess fat, skin, and tissue.
 Eyelid surgery can help patients who appear tired from sagging eyelids or sad from under eye bags, a common problem in adults over 35 years old in America.
-At Dr. Robert J Paresi, Jr. MD Chicago, plastic surgeon Dr. Paresi helps patients regain a youthful, alert appearance with eyelid surgery, sometimes called an eyelid tuck.
+Plastic surgeon Dr. Robert J. Paresi Jr., MD helps patients regain a youthful, alert appearance with eyelid surgery, sometimes called an eyelid tuck.
 For some patients, having the excess skin from the upper eyelids can help some patients improve their field of vision in addition to their overall refreshed appearance.

 Eyelid Procedure Reviews